Exam SRM Sample Questions, Free and Interactive

 - Recent syllabus additions (2024+).
 Model interpretability methods (SHAP values, partial dependence plots) and fairness/bias metrics are syllabus topics with sparse sample coverage.
 Supplement from the FreeFellow original SRM bank, which is calibrated against the current syllabus.

 - Real-world data-cleaning scenarios.
 The samples assume tidy data.
-Live exam can include questions where the answer depends on recognizing data-quality issues.
+The live exam can include questions where the answer turns on recognizing a data-quality issue.

 - Newer ensemble methods (gradient boosting, random forests).
 Sparse in older sample batches; better covered in the FreeFellow originals.